UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 1 directory, 4 files
 ```

+Please note that if you are using bash on windows (say, perhaps, via the Linux for Windows Subsystem) then you may need to install `gcc`.
+Talk to your instructor about how to do this if the situation arises (the exact installation command depends upon which distribution of linux is installed)

 #### Let the tests drive your solution

 Let the provided Bats tests drive your solution.
 Run `bats bats_tests.sh`